g-4-gagan/Android-fragments/README.md

 # Android-fragments
-Fragments implimentation using java in android
+Fragments implementation using java in android

 Fragments are nicely handled for landscape and portrait mode.